Living-Lytics/livinglytics-api/replit.md

 - **Development & Testing**: Admin-protected endpoints for seeding metric and email event data.

 ### Authentication
+The API implements a comprehensive authentication system with multiple sign-in methods:
+- **Email/Password Authentication**: Users can register and log in with email and password.
+Passwords are hashed using bcrypt (version 4.0.1 for passlib compatibility).
+JWT tokens are issued with 30-day expiry, containing user email and user_id claims.
+- **Google OAuth Sign-In**: Users can authenticate using their Google account.
+The OAuth flow stores the `google_sub` (Google user ID) in the users table and creates a `google_analytics` DataSource record when connecting GA4.
+- **JWT Tokens**: All authenticated endpoints use Bearer token authentication with `FASTAPI_SECRET_KEY`.
+Tokens are validated on each request to extract user identity.
+- **HTTP Status Codes**: Authentication endpoints return proper HTTP status codes (400 for duplicate email, 401 for invalid credentials, 200 for success) to ensure correct frontend error handling.
+- **OAuth Disconnection**: Disconnect endpoints actually delete DataSource records and clear OAuth identifiers, properly severing connections.
-Standard endpoints use Bearer token authentication with `FASTAPI_SECRET_KEY`.
-Admin endpoints require a separate `ADMIN_TOKEN` and are hidden from the OpenAPI schema.
+- **Admin Endpoints**: Sensitive admin endpoints require a separate `ADMIN_TOKEN` and are hidden from the OpenAPI schema.

+Database schema additions for authentication:
+- `users.password_hash`: TEXT column storing bcrypt-hashed passwords
+- `users.google_sub`: TEXT column storing Google OAuth user identifier (nullable)

 ### Configuration
 The backend API runs on `0.0.0.0:8080`.
 The marketing site runs on `0.0.0.0:5000` (Replit webview port).
 CORS is restricted to `livinglytics.base44.app`, `preview--livinglytics.base44.app`, `livinglytics.com`, and `localhost:5173`.
 Environment variables manage database connections, Supabase keys, FastAPI secrets, Resend API keys, and Google OAuth credentials.
 Structured JSON logging is implemented with optional Sentry integration and thread-safe in-memory rate limiting for admin endpoints.